-- Hourly charges: A rate charged per hour, typically for a special project or consulting.|
+|Hourly Charges||Rate charged per hour, typically for a special project or consulting.|

-- Fixed fees: A set amount paid for a service, such as the creation of a financial plan.|
+|Fixed Fees||Predetermined amount paid for a service, such as the creation of a financial plan.|

-- Commissions: Additional compensation earned when a purchase or a trade is made.|
+|Commissions||Additional compensation earned when a purchase or a trade is made.|

-- Performance-based fees: An additional fee charged if a defined benchmark is outperformed.|
+|Performance-Based Fees||An additional fee charged if a defined benchmark is outperformed.|

 How Much Do Financial Advisor Fees Typically Cost?

-Asset-based fees may decrease as the account amount increases, ensuring that high-net-worth individuals are still paying a fair rate.
+Asset-based fees may decrease as the size of the account increases, ensuring that high-net-worth individuals are still paying a fair rate.
 However, this also means that fees will be higher for those with lower account values.
 The average AUM fee for a $50,000 account is 1.18%, or $590 a year, again according to Advisory HQ’s previously mentioned study above.

-|Average Financial Advisor Fees|
+|Average Financial Advisor Fees by Type|

-|Fee Type||Average Cost|
+|Fee Type||Typical Cost|

-|Percentage of Assets Under Management||1% – 2% per year|
+|Percentage of Assets Under Management||0.59% – 1.18% per year|

-|Hourly Fees||$100 – $300 per hour|
+|Hourly Fees||$120 – $300 per hour|

-To figure out what fees you may face and the financial advisor cost you’ll endure, look at the firm’s Form ADV (SEC-filed paperwork).
+To figure out the financial advisor costs you may be charged, look at the firm’s Form ADV (SEC-filed paperwork).
 On this form, a firm must clearly note each fee type that it charges for its investment advisory services.

-On Form ADV Part I in Section 5, the firm must check off each type of fee that it charges clients for its investment advisory services.
+Specifically, in Section 5, the firm must check off each type of fee that it charges clients for its investment advisory services.

-In Part II of the Form ADV (also called the firm’s brochure), the firm will typically provide greater detail.
+In Part II of the Form ADV (also called the firm’s brochure), the firm will provide greater detail.
 That includes information on whether the firm earns money in any way aside from client fees.
-The brochure will also include specifics on how much the fees that the firm charges are.
+The brochure will also include specifics on how the firm calculates fees.